learn-co-curriculum/react-hooks-react-router-intro/README.md

 </html>
 ```

-It is now the responsibility of the Client-Side app to handle the routing, fetching and displaying of the data in the browser instead of the server.
+With Client-Side routing, it is now the responsibility of the Client-Side-Code to handle the routing, fetching and displaying of the data in the browser instead of the server.

 We do get some great benefits though.
 The major one is *Speed*.
 Since we are only making one request to the server we don't have to wait for a round trip server call for each page change.
 We have everything stored on the Client-Side already so we just notify our Client-Side code to display this info for us as we need it.